django/deps/draft/orm-field-api-related-improvement.rst

 Aim of the Proposal:
 ====================
-This DEP aims to improve different part of django ORM and associated parts of django to support Real VirtualField type in django.
-So in this Dep we will try to follow the suggested approaches from Michal Patrucha's previous works and suggestions in tickets and IRC chat/mailing list.
+This DEP aims to improve django ORM internal Field and related Fields private api to provide a sane API and mechanism for relation fileds.
-Related tickets were also analyzed to find out possible way's of API design.
+Parts of it also propose to introduce true VirtualField type in django.

-A better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta and internal field_valaue_cache and related areas first.
+To acheive these goals, a better approach would be to Improve Field API, major cleanup of RealtionField API, model._meta and internal field_valaue_cache and related areas first.

-After completing the major clean ups of Fields/RelationFields a REAL VirtualField type should be introduced and VirtualField based refactor of ForeignKey and relationFields could have been done.
+After completing the major clean ups of Fields/RelationFields a standalone VirtualField and VirtualField based refactors of ForeignKey and relationFields and other parts of orm/contenttypes etc could have been done.

 This appraoch should keep things easier to approach with smaller steps.